GoogleCloudPlatform/bigquery-utils/views/audit/README.md

   GROUP BY 1

   ```
-* Run this query to see reservation usage and runtime for jobs from a specific project.
-Replace ```project_id``` with respective project id.
+* Run this query to see reservation usage and runtime for scripts.

   ```
   SELECT
    jobChange.jobStats.parentJobName,
    ARRAY_AGG(tableDataChange.jobName IGNORE NULLS ORDER BY jobChange.jobStats.startTime),
-   ARRAY_AGG(jobChange.jobStats.reservationUsage.name IGNORE NULLS ORDER BY jobChange.jobStats.startTime),
+   ARRAY_CONCAT_AGG(jobChange.jobStats.reservationUsage.name IGNORE NULLS ORDER BY jobChange.jobStats.startTime),
-   ARRAY_AGG(jobChange.jobStats.reservationUsage.slotMs IGNORE NULLS ORDER BY jobChange.jobStats.startTime),
+   ARRAY_CONCAT_AGG(jobChange.jobStats.reservationUsage.slotMs IGNORE NULLS ORDER BY jobChange.jobStats.startTime),
    ARRAY_AGG(jobRuntimeMs IGNORE NULLS ORDER BY jobChange.jobStats.startTime),
   FROM YOUR_VIEW
-  WHERE jobChange.jobStats.reservationUsage is not null AND jobChange.jobStats.parentJobName IS NOT NULL GROUP BY 1
+  WHERE jobChange.jobStats.reservationUsage.slotMs IS NOT NULL AND jobChange.jobStats.parentJobName IS NOT NULL GROUP BY 1